IR35 Calculator

 - Does it account for the new 15% employer's National Insurance?

 - Yes.
-From 6 April 2025 employer's National Insurance rose to 15% and the secondary threshold dropped to £5,000, which the calculator applies to the umbrella (inside IR35) calculation and to the director's salary outside IR35.
+From 6 April 2025 employer's National Insurance rose to 15% and the secondary threshold dropped to £5,000, which the calculator applies to the umbrella (inside IR35) calculation, the director's salary outside IR35, and the permanent salary comparison.

 - Should I include pension contributions?

-- This version does not model pension contributions, which can change the comparison significantly — employer pension payments are a tax-efficient way to extract money from a limited company.
+- This version does not model pension contributions, which can change the comparison significantly — employer pension payments are a tax-efficient way to extract money from a limited company or reduce taxable salary.
 Treat the result as a salary-and-dividends comparison and speak to an accountant about pension planning.

 - Is my data private?